 However I realized more and more: a girl got to eat when travelling.
 And when you’re discovering a new place, the culture of a place is as much captured by food as by museums.
 So here it is: my first foodie post!!
 Yea for joining the foodporn movement.

-This is my review of Tacos Tacos Barcelona.
+This is my review of the taqueria Tacos Tacos Barcelona.
 I was in no way paid or compensated to write this post.
-I paid for my diner myself but I just think this food was amazing.
-I think it’s a great concept overall, therefor I just had to share it with everyone.
+I paid for my diner myself but I just think the Mexican food was amazing.
+Because I think it’s a great concept overall, I just had to share it with everyone.

-The third night we looked for something cheap and found it right across the street from our AirBnB*.
-Tacos Tacos Barcelona is the name.
+The third night we looked for something cheap and found it right across the street from our AirBnB.
+Tacos Tacos is the name of this taqueria in Barcelona.

 Tacos Tacos is a Mexican “on the go” taco place, a taquería.
 There are three branches across Barcelona and I wouldn’t be surprised if the concept expanded quickly across Spain and the rest of Europe.
 I can envision Tacos Tacos Amsterdam already without any problems.